gautieggertsson/gauti_website/content/research/_index.md

 - [*It’s Baaack: The Inflation Surge of 2020s and the Return of the Non-Linear Phillips Curve](/gauti_website/research/its-baaack_the-inflation-surge-of-2020s-and-the-return-of-the-non-Linear-phillips-curve) (with Pierpaolo Benignio), Preliminary Revision, December, 2023.

-+ [Mr. Keynes and the Classics; A Suggested Reinterpretation](/gauti_website/research/mr-keynes-and-the-classics-a-suggested-reinterpretation) (with Cosimo Petracchi, September 2021)
++ [Mr. Keynes and the Classics; A Suggested Reinterpretation](/gauti_website/research/mr-keynes-and-the-classics-a-suggested-reinterpretation) (with Cosimo Petracchi), September 2021.

-+ New Overview Article (preliminary, comments welcome!): [A Unified Theory of the Great Depression and the Great Recession](/gauti_website/research/a-unified-theory-of-the-great-depression-and-the-great-recession) (with Sergey K. Egiev), R&R Journal of Economic Literature.
-This version: January 2020,
++ [A Unified Theory of the Great Depression and the Great Recession](/gauti_website/research/a-unified-theory-of-the-great-depression-and-the-great-recession) (with Sergey K. Egiev), *Journal of Economic Literature*.
+This version: November 2024, forthcoming.
-  + Continuing education lecture at American Economics Association Meeting in San Diego 2020 that covers this article is linked [here](https://www.aeaweb.org/webcasts/2020/monetary-policy-part-2?fbclid=IwAR0FzOpcbi8oQTSSlgpAaIendSoJjFr9ZUseLVt2_ZODVUt-tGWusErGRxI).

 ### Published and Forthcoming Articles

-+ [Negative Nominal Interest Rates and the Bank Lending Channel](/gauti_website/research/negative-nominal-interest-rates-and-the-bank-lending-channel) (with Ragnar Juelsrud, Lawrence H. Summers and Ella G. Wold), *Review of Economic Studies*, forthcoming
++ [Negative Nominal Interest Rates and the Bank Lending Channel](/gauti_website/research/negative-nominal-interest-rates-and-the-bank-lending-channel) (with Ragnar Juelsrud, Lawrence H. Summers and Ella G. Wold), *Review of Economic Studies*, forthcoming.

-+ [Time Consistency and the Duration of Government Debt: A Model of Quantitative Easing](/gauti_website/research/time-consistency-and-the-duration-of-government-debt-a-model-of-quantitative-easing) (with Saroj Bhattarai and Bulat Gafarov), *Review of Economic Studies*, forthcoming
++ [Time Consistency and the Duration of Government Debt: A Model of Quantitative Easing](/gauti_website/research/time-consistency-and-the-duration-of-government-debt-a-model-of-quantitative-easing) (with Saroj Bhattarai and Bulat Gafarov), *Review of Economic Studies*, forthcoming.

-+ [Kaldor's and Piketty's Facts: The Rise of Monopoly Power in the United States](/gauti_website/research/kaldors-and-pikettys-facts-the-rise-of-monopoly-power-in-the-united-states) (with Jakob Robbins and Ella Getz Wold), Journal of Monetary Economics, Volume 124, November 2021.
++ [Kaldor's and Piketty's Facts: The Rise of Monopoly Power in the United States](/gauti_website/research/kaldors-and-pikettys-facts-the-rise-of-monopoly-power-in-the-united-states) (with Jakob Robbins and Ella Getz Wold), *Journal of Monetary Economics*, Volume 124, November 2021.
 [Talk](https://drive.google.com/file/d/1DW4zIwUirvUOixT0tQ3ExomT2nrBc7fR/view)

 + [A Toolkit for Solving Models with a Lower Bound on Interest Rates of Stochastic Duration](/gauti_website/research/a-toolkit-for-solving-models-with-a-lower-bound-on-interest-rates-of-stochastic-duration) (with Sergey K. Egiev Alessandro Lin, Josef Platzer and Luca Riva, September 2020), *Review of Economic Dynamics*, Volume 41, July 2021, issue in honor of the memory of Alejandro Justiniano.
   + For codes and programs click [here](https://github.com/gautieggertsson/2-state-toolkit).

-+ [Medium-Term Money Neutrality and the Effective Lower Bound](/gauti_website/research/medium-term-money-neutrality-and-the-effective-lower-bound) (with Marc Giannoni), 50 year anniversity issue of the *Journal of Money, Credit and Banking*, Volume 52, Issue 52, February 2021
++ [Medium-Term Money Neutrality and the Effective Lower Bound](/gauti_website/research/medium-term-money-neutrality-and-the-effective-lower-bound) (with Marc Giannoni), 50 year anniversity issue of the *Journal of Money, Credit and Banking*, Volume 52, Issue 52, February 2021.

 + [Dynamic Debt Deleveraging and Optimal Monetary Policy](/gauti_website/research/dynamic-debt-deleveraging-and-optimal-monetary-policy) (with Pierpaolo Benigno and Federica Romei), *American Economic Journal: Macroeconomics*, Vol 12, no. 2, April 2020.